Japanese hibachi vegetable recipes | Delicious & healthy

 This portable food system uses heated charcoal as fuel, which is used for grilling meat, vegetables, and seafood dishes.

-Hibachi style cooking is not only limited to Japan but is even popular in all western parts of the world.
+Hibachi-style cooking isn’t only limited to Japan, it’s even popular in all western parts of the world!

 In this post we'll cover:

 - 4 Nutritional facts for vegetable hibachi

 - 6 Tip for amazing hibachi fried rice

 - 7 Hibachi noodles and vegetables: Recipe 4

 - 9 Best way to cut zucchini for hibachi

 - 10 How to cut hibachi onions